Alternative Christmas Fair Charities

 The Park Forest Preschool is a nonprofit, state licensed program providing 100% scholarship-funded, high quality preschool programming for low income, qualifying families who reside in Centre County.
 We provide a diverse and nurturing environment, which includes a nutritious breakfast and lunch every day.
 Our program offers resources for children and families and prepares children for educational success by promoting cognitive, social-emotional and physical growth.

-RISE is a 5-year effort to ensure that Centre County elementary schools have access to high-quality children’s books that portray individual differences and encourage respect and understanding of those differences.
+RISE (Reading IS Enlightening) is a 5-year effort to ensure that Centre County elementary schools have access to high-quality children’s books that portray individual differences and encourage respect and understanding of those differences.
 RISE donates children’s books to Centre County elementary school libraries and preschools.
 A student reward program encourages students to read books in diversity categories, and grants are available to elementary educators for diversity curriculum resources.

 Ridgelines provides expert language arts education to those who are impacted by stigma and injustice in the ridges and valleys of Central Pennsylvania.
 We teach language arts—from poetry and creative writing to songwriting and storytelling—in settings outside of academic institutions.
 Our programs serve low-income older adults, survivors of domestic violence, residents of our region's youth detention center and women’s state prison, rural and low-income youth, rural LGBTQA+ teens, and more.
 Through in-depth workshops, participants gain ways to explore their voices and their stories, exercise creative agency, and advocate for personal wellbeing and social change.